AutodeskGames/stingray-docs/source/stingray_help/release_notes/readme_1.7.md

 ### Import .EXR files as skydome images

 Stingray now supports high definition range EXR files for image based lighting.
 Import (or drag and drop to Asset Browser) .EXR files to use as skydomes in your level.
+Updated topics include: ~{ Supported file formats }~ and ~{ Create a skydome texture }~.

 ## Support for Substance files